IPsec Tunnelling Guide

 no

-Will result in “Auto” setting, which has different meaning depending on the role.
-When acting as a responder it means accepting any remote peer, as an initiator it is set to peer’s IP address.
+Results in the “Auto” setting, which has different meanings depending on the role.
+When acting as a responder it means accepting any remote peer; as an initiator it is set to the peer’s IP address.

 [no] local-subnet <ADDRESS/LEN | ADDRESS[ NETMASK]>